Authors

 Anna Sutterisch

-The Rev. Anna Sutterisch serves as canon for formation in the Episcopal Diocese of Ohio.
-In this role, she develops and manages Christian education opportunities for all ages throughout the diocese and at Bellwether Farm, where she is the program and summer camp director.
-She is passionate about new ways of being and doing church, and sharing the Gospel in a way that is relevant and life-changing to today’s people in today’s world.
-Rev. Anna lives in Cleveland with her spouse (a parish priest), two biblically-named cats, and one small human.
-She loves to run, cook, and eat vegetables.
+The Rev. Anna Sutterisch is passionate about new ways of being and doing church and sharing the Gospel in a way that is relevant and life-changing to today’s people in today’s world.
+Rev. Anna is a proud graduate of Bexley Seabury Seminary and serves as priest in charge at St. Martin’s Episcopal Church in Chagrin Falls.
+She lives in Cleveland with her spouse (also a parish priest), two small humans, and two cats, and loves to run, cook, and eat vegetables.

 Sermons and Bible Studies